dalinicus/homeassistant-acinfinity/README.md

 - Controller 69 Pro
 - Controller 69 Pro+

-This integration is not compatible with bluetooth only devices such as Controller 67, as they do not sync to the UIS Cloud
+This integration requires the controller to be connected to wifi, as it utilizes the UIS cloud to sync data.
+Bluetooth only devices such as Controller 67, or UIS controllers running bluetooth only mode, are not compatible with this integration as they do not sync data to the UIS Cloud

 ## Installation